MisterFried/react-paginated-table/readme.md

 # react-paginated-table

-react-paginated-Table is a npm package based on react made to integrate paginated, filtered, and sortable tables into your web applications.
+react-paginated-table is a npm package based on react made to integrate paginated, filtered, and sortable tables into your web applications.
 It is build using react, typescript and tailwindcss.

 ## Installation

-Install the package using npm
+Install the package using npm.

 ```bash
   npm install react-paginated-table
 ```

-Add the table component in your project
+Add the table component in your project.

 ```javascript
 import PaginatedTable from "react-paginated-table";
 ```

-Use it like a standard react component
+Use it like a standard react component.

 ```javascript
 <PaginatedTable